flux-iac/tofu-controller/docs/branch-planner/branch-planner-getting-started.md

     --from-literal="token=${GITHUB_TOKEN}"
 ```

-4. Install Branch Planner from a HelmRelease provided by the TF-Controller repository.
-Use TF-Controller v0.16.0-rc.2 or later.
+4. Install Branch Planner from a HelmRelease provided by the Tofu-Controller repository.
+Use Tofu-Controller v0.16.0-rc.2 or later.

 ```
 kubectl apply -f https://raw.githubusercontent.com/weaveworks/tf-controller/fa4b3b85d316340d897fda4fed757265ba2cd30e/docs/branch_planner/release.yaml
 ```

 5. Create a Terraform object with a Source pointing to a repository.
 Your repository must contain a Terraform file—for example, `main.tf`.
-Check out [this demo](https://github.com/tf-controller/branch-planner-demo) for an example.
+Check out [this demo](https://github.com/flux-iac/branch-planner-demo) for an example.

 ```bash
 export GITHUB_USER=<your user>